r3ps4J/FiveM-Playerlist/README.md

 For controller support, use DPAD-DOWN.

 Note, if other resources on your server disable the "Z" key or the "DPAD-DOWN" (`INPUT_MULTIPLAYER_INFO` / `20`) control, then you won't be able to toggle the playerlist.

+## This fork
+Here I will state the changes I made in this fork.
+The readme above is edited accordingly.
+- Added the possibility to change the rank number.
+This removed the player's server ID as rank number.

+### Credit
+All credit goes to [Tom Grobbe](https://github.com/TomGrobbe), I simply edited his work.
+You can find his original repository [here](https://github.com/DevTestingPizza/FiveM-Playerlist).